AdobeDocs/commerce-pwa-studio/src/pages/integrations/analytics/custom-events/index.md

 title: Custom events for Beacon analytics
 ---

+# Creating custom events

 PWA Studio 12.5 contains and eventing framework with a series of default events that cover common scenarios.
-You can add new events so that you may track specific user interactions, or have a 3rd party module subscribe to existing events.
+You can add new events so that you may track specific user interactions.

-## Creating custom events

 PWA Studio provides a [sample extension](https://github.com/magento/pwa-studio/tree/develop/packages/extensions/venia-sample-eventing) that shows how to add a custom event.

-### main.js
+## main.js

 `main.js` is where the work is done.